sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-05-azure-private-dns-centralization.md

 ---
-title: "Azure Private DNS Architecture in a Hub-Spoke Network Architecture"
+title: "Designing Azure Private DNS Architecture as a centralized model in a Hub-Spoke Network Architecture"
 date: 2026-09-05
 categories:
   - Azure